The True Cost of War Since September 11, 2001

 What is the real cost of war?
-On just one day in September 2001, 2,996 people lost their lives when the twin towers fell in New York, at the Pentagon, and on the each of the three hijacked planes.
-When the leader of Al_Qaeda Osama Bin Laden was killed by U.S. special forces, the war on terror did not subside.
+On just one day in September 2001, 2,996 people lost their lives at the Pentagon, in New York when the twin towers fell, and on the each of the three hijacked planes.
+When the leader of al-Qaeda, Osama Bin Laden, was killed by U.S. special forces, the war on terror did not subside.
 In fact, the monetary costs continued each year since then at a steady rate in defense and homeland security spending.
 In all, the U.S. government has spent more than $7.6 trillion on defense and homeland security since the 9/11 attacks.

-As of April 2018 (according to the Department of Defense Casualty Report, here are casualties from the various campaigns in the subsequent War on Terrorism.
+But the true cost of war lies in lives lost.
+According to the Department of Defense Casualty Report, here are casualties from the various campaigns in the subsequent War on Terrorism.

-- Operation Enduring Freedom (OEF) - This campaign includes casualties that occurred between October 7, 2001, and December 31, 2014.
-The DoD reports 2,346 military deaths and four civilian deaths, with a total of 20,095 injured in and around Afghanistan.
+- Operation Enduring Freedom (OEF): This campaign includes casualties that occurred between October 7, 2001, and December 31, 2014.
+The DoD reports 2,347 military deaths and four civilian deaths, with a total of 20,096 injured in and around Afghanistan.
 There are other locations in the world that are classified within the OEF spectrum.
 These include deaths and injuries in Guantanamo Bay (Cuba), Djibouti, Eritrea, Ethiopia, Jordan, Kenya, Kyrgyzstan, Pakistan, Philippines, Seychelles, Sudan, Tajikistan, Turkey, Uzbekistan, and Yemen.

-- Operation Freedom Sentinel (OFS) - This campaign includes casualties that occurred in Afghanistan immediately after OEF concluded December 31, 2014.
-OFS began on 1 January 2015.
-To date, there are 49 U.S. deaths and 268 wounded in this current military operation.
+- Operation Freedom Sentinel (OFS): This campaign includes casualties that occurred in Afghanistan immediately after OEF concluded on December 31, 2014.
+OFS began on January 1, 2015.
+As of June 2019, there are 71 U.S. deaths and 397 wounded in this military operation.

-- Operation Iraqi Freedom (OIF) - This campaign includes casualties that occurred in Iraq starting March 19, 2003.
+- Operation Iraqi Freedom (OIF): This campaign includes casualties that occurred in Iraq starting March 19, 2003.
 On August 31, 2010, President Obama announced that the American combat mission in Iraq had ended.
-There were 4,424 U.S. deaths and 31,957 wounded in that military operation.
-These casualties occurred in Iraq as well as in the Arabian Sea, Bahrain, Gulf of Aden, Gulf of Oman, Kuwait, Oman, Persian Gulf, Qatar, Red Sea, Saudi Arabia, and United Arab Emirates.
+There were 4,423 U.S. deaths and 31,957 wounded in that military operation.
+These casualties occurred in Iraq as well as in the Arabian Sea, Bahrain, Gulf of Aden, Gulf of Oman, Kuwait, Oman, Persian Gulf, Qatar, Red Sea, Saudi Arabia, and the United Arab Emirates.
 Prior to March 19, 2003, casualties in these countries were considered OEF.

-- Operation New Dawn (OND) - This campaign includes casualties that occurred between September 1, 2010, and December 31, 2011.
+- Operation New Dawn (OND): This campaign includes casualties that occurred between September 1, 2010, and December 31, 2011.
 There were 73 U.S. deaths and 295 wounded in this operation.
-These deaths occur in the areas of the Arabian Sea, Bahrain, Gulf of Aden, Gulf of Oman, Iraq, Kuwait, Oman, Persian Gulf, Qatar, Red Sea, Saudi Arabia, and United Arab Emirates during the dates above .
+These deaths occur in the areas of the Arabian Sea, Bahrain, Gulf of Aden, Gulf of Oman, Iraq, Kuwait, Oman, Persian Gulf, Qatar, Red Sea, Saudi Arabia, and the United Arab Emirates during the dates above.

-- Operation Inherent Resolve (OIR) - Effective October 15, 2014, OIR was created to wage war against the terrorist group the Islamic State in Iraq and the Levant (ISIL, another name for the Islamic State) along the Syrian-Iraqi border.
-To date, there are 62 U.S. deaths and 64wounded in OIR.
+- Operation Inherent Resolve (OIR): Effective October 15, 2014, OIR was created to wage war against the terrorist group the Islamic State in Iraq and the Levant (ISIL, another name for the Islamic State) along the Syrian-Iraqi border.
+To date, there are 79 U.S. deaths and 81 wounded in OIR.
 OIR campaign includes casualties that occurred in Bahrain, Cyprus, Egypt, Iraq, Israel, Jordan, Kuwait, Lebanon, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates, the Mediterranean Sea east of 25° Longitude, the Persian Gulf, and the Red Sea.

 War on Terrorism Casualties by Military Branch